 The area was originally a farm, and lots of quaint outbuildings dot the area.
 Dozens of forest trails in the surrounds are popular with locals year-round for hiking, cycling and cross-country skiing.

 Frognerseteren is easily accessed by the metro line 1, which itself offers spectacular views as it snakes into the hills.
-You can take it all the way to the Frognerseteren terminus, but I always hop off a few stops earlier to check out the imposing Holmenkollen ski jump (check the Holmenkollen article).
+You can take it all the way to the Frognerseteren terminus, but I always hop off a few stops earlier to check out the imposing Holmenkollen ski jump.
 You can then walk the rest of the way up the hill – the apple cake tastes better if you’ve earned it!